-2 As noted earlier and addressed in the Review, Oshawa Power faces a competitive labour

-3 market for qualified staff for roles across the organization.
-Oshawa Power is committed competitive compensation strategy that aligns with the available industry benchmarks.
+2 As noted earlier and addressed in the Review, Oshawa Power faces a competitive labour market for qualified staff for roles across the organization.
+Oshawa Power is committed to creating a high-performing workforce that is engaged, motivated, and equipped to meet competitive compensation strategy that aligns with the available industry benchmarks.